mvadari/xrpl-docs/Permissioned DEX XLS.md

 #### 7.1.1. `DomainID`

-The `DomainID` can only be included if the payment is a cross-currency or partial payment (i.e. if the payment is going to interact with the DEX).
+The `DomainID` can only be included if the payment is a cross-currency payment (i.e. if the payment is going to interact with the DEX).
 It should only be included if the payment is permissioned.

 ### 7.2.
 Failure Conditions

 The existing set of failure conditions for `Payment` will continue to exist.

 There will also be the following in addition, if the `DomainID` is included:
-* The payment isn't a cross-currency or partial payment.
+* The payment isn't a cross-currency payment.
 * The domain doesn't exist.
 * The `Account` is not a domain member.
 * The currencies used in `Amount`, `SendMax`, and `DeliverMin` are not permitted as a part of the domain's rules.